Links Feedback Home Home

 Besides having taught in a wide range of academic and professional institutions at home and abroad, Dr. Hussain has undertaken research on Economic Policy, Poverty Alleviation and Regional Cooperation in South Asia.

-He has also helped to establish civil society institutions for poverty alleviation, engaged in advocacy for regional cooperation in South Asia at the national and international levels, and contributed to national economic policy as an independent economist.
+He has also helped to establish civil society institutions for poverty alleviation, engaged in advocacy for Regional Cooperation in South Asia at the national and international levels, and contributed to national economic policy as an independent economist.

 Dr. Hussain is listed in several world biographical reference books, including the Marquis WHO'S WHO, and has been interviewed by PTV, BBC, Doordarshan, ABC and Voice of Germany.